brieweb/saclug.org/content/news/2024-12-17-february-general-meeting.md

 Title: December General Meeting
 Tags: general meeting
-Event: 2024-12-17 6:00 pm to 8:00 pm
+Event: 2025-02-18 6:00 pm to 8:00 pm
 Speaker: Diego Martinez
-Location: Bel Aire Market
+Location: Bel Air Market
 Author: Brian E. Lavender
 Slug: february-2025

-We will be at Bel Aire Market at Arden.
+We will be at Bel Air Market at Arden.
 Please see the locations link to see the location.

 Diego will present Web services in Clojure with Compojure.